RRomeroJr/clozer/README.md

 ```bash
 python get_today_csv.py
 ```
-3. Import the generated CSV file in new_notes/ into Anki
+3. Import the generated TSV file in new_notes/ into Anki

 ## Deck Assigner Training